 - avoid physical contact

 - try to face away from other people

 - keep the time you spend close to other people as short as possible

 - consider wearing a face covering as a precautionary measure

 - wear a face covering unless you’re exempt

-You must wear a face covering on public transport, at stations, on platforms, in waiting rooms and in train station car parks help prevent the spread of the coronavirus to other travellers and staff unless you’re exempt.
-Face coverings are mandatory where physical distancing can be difficult to achieve such as on public transport.
+You must wear a face covering on public transport.
+Face coverings are mandatory where physical distancing can be difficult to achieve such as on public transport and in taxis.

 Please bring a face covering with you and put it on before: